airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/insightly-crm-integration-with-eleapi.md

    * Enter the required details obtained from the previous step.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables:**
-   * Once authenticated, you'll see a screen where you can map the eleapi’s answers to the fields of your Insightly CRM.
+   * Once authenticated, you'll see a screen where you can map the EleApi’s answers to the fields of your Insightly CRM.
    * Select the bot questions from the "Question" dropdown or type "/" to list all questions.
    * Map these questions to parameters in your Insightly CRM.
 If dropdowns are not available, enter the parameter names manually.
    * Add new variables as needed by clicking the "Add Parameter" button.